restreamio/docker-gstreamer/README.md

 Builds use Restream-specific patches by default, but there are also vanilla upstream builds available.

 There are 4 kinds of images pushed to Docker Hub:
-* restreamio/gstreamer:latest-dev-with-source - includes unoptimized build with debug symbols and even source code it was built with
+* restreamio/gstreamer:x86_64-latest-dev-with-source - includes unoptimized build with debug symbols and even source code it was built with
-* restreamio/gstreamer:latest-dev - same as above, but without source code for development purposes
+* restreamio/gstreamer:x86_64-latest-dev - same as above, but without source code for development purposes
-* restreamio/gstreamer:latest-prod - optimized (`-O3` and `LTO`) build without debug symbols for production purposes
+* restreamio/gstreamer:x86_64-latest-prod - optimized (`-O3` and `LTO`) build without debug symbols for production purposes
-* restreamio/gstreamer:latest-prod-dbg - optimized (`-O2` only) build with debug symbols included for production purposes with better debugging experience
+* restreamio/gstreamer:x86_64-latest-prod-dbg - optimized (`-O2` only) build with debug symbols included for production purposes with better debugging experience

+For Linux/ARM64 builds, replace `x86_64` with `aarch64` in the Docker tags.
+For further convenience, multi-arch images aggregating both builds are available as well, just remove the `$ARCH-` prefix from docker labels.

 There are also above tags prefixed with build date for stable reference.